symfony/ux/src/Swup/README.md

 yarn encore dev
 ```

+Also make sure you have at least version 2.0 of [@symfony/stimulus-bridge](https://github.com/symfony/stimulus-bridge)
+in your `package.json` file.

 ## Usage

 In order to implement page transitions, Swup works by transforming the links of your